guusdk/S2SExpectedOutcomeGenerator/README.md

 This will generate an executable JAR file in the `target` directory.

-Executing this JAR file (eg: `java -jar target/S2SExpectedOutcomeGenerator-1.0-SNAPSHOT.jar`) will cause all scenarios and their calculated expected outcome to be printed to the standard output stream.
+Executing this JAR file (eg: `java -jar target/S2SExpectedOutcomeGenerator-1.0-SNAPSHOT.jar`) will cause all scenarios and their calculated expected outcome to be printed to the standard output stream and into a HTML file, of which the file location is printed to the standard output stream.